luise/mean/README.md

 	...
 ```

-You can see the status of the system with the command `quilt ps`.
+You can see the status of the system with the command `quilt show`.
 The system is
 fully booted when the `STATUS`es of all containers are `running`:

 ```